abhaynayar/obsidian/notes/pwn.md

 ## Format String Attacks
 **Offset notation: `%6$x`**

-**Learn about fmtstr in pwntools to automate format string exploits**
-- *read-where* primitive: `%s` (for example, `AAAA%7$s` would return the value at the address 0x41414141).
+- *read-where* primitive: `%s`
+- for example, `AAAA%7$s` would return the value at address: `0x41414141`
 - *write-what-where* primitive: `%n`
 - write one byte at a time: `%hhn`

 Reading from an arbritrary address:

 1. Get address of string to be read. `rabin2 -z <binary>`
 2. Find the offset from the stack where the input is stored: `%x.`then `%x.%x.` then `%x.%x.%x.` and so on until you see the ascii values`25782e`
 3. Once you know the offset, store the address to be read at that offset by typing it in as the first thing in the buffer and then use the offset you found out to go read in that address: `python -c 'print "\xef\xbe\xad\xde%6$s"' | ./<binary>`

-Writing to an arbritrary address:

-- CSI (VIT) CTF 2020 - global warming
-- NaCTF 2019 - format1
-- NaCTF 2020 - format

 ## GOT and PLT

 - The first time you make a call to a function like `printf` that resides in a dynamic library, it calls `printf@plt`
 - Within `printf@plt` it jumps into `printf@got.plt` that is we jump to whatever address is stored in the GOT.
 - From there we go to `_dl_runtime_resolve` which is in the dynamic linker `ld.so` which helps set up external references to libc.
 - Next time onwards we directly jump to `printf` from the GOT.
 - Since dynamically linked libraries update and also due to ASLR, we cannot hardcode addresses of functions that are run through the libraries.
 - So we use relocation which is done by the dynamic linker called `ld-linux.so` run before any code from libc or your program.

 Sections required by relocation:

 1. `.got`: table of offsets filled by the linker for external tables.
 2. `.plt`: stubs to look up addresses in .got section (jump to the right address or ask the linker to resolve it).

 How relocation happens:

 1. When you call a library function for the first time, it calls the `.plt` section function within your binary.
 2. In the `.plt` we have jump to an address in `.got` which has been filled by the linker with the address of the given function in libc.

 Lazy binding: